 How does an organization create a brand that is being lived in the office, with the customer, and in the boardroom?

 - Core values need to be used in the hiring and promotion process.
 The company recruitment process must include screenings for values fit before hiring.
 In fact, a best practice is to screen for values before the hiring manager screens for skills and experience.
 It is too easy to make a values exception when a high performer is under consideration.
-I am sure the CEO’s of companies that have experienced the PR disasters above were high performers…
+I am sure the CEOs of companies that have experienced the PR disasters above were high performers…

 - Core values need to become a checklist with every business decision, small and large.
-Before a decision is made the question is asked, “Does this decision meet our values standard?”
+Before a decision is made, the question is asked, “Does this decision meet our values standard?”
 If the answer is no, then the decision becomes obvious.
 I’m sure someone in the VW organization didn’t check for value alignment when they decided to cheat on the emissions testing.
 I’m also confident the person who decided to put the market food they knew was tainted didn’t ask if this fit the company’s core values.

 - Core values need to be part of the organization’s ongoing conversations at all levels.
 As brand values failures prove, it is as important as keeping all projects and staffing aligned with the company strategies.
 If part of the ongoing conversations at VW had included being honest and truthful, this situation would not have occurred.
-If the leader that ultimately decided to cheat on the emissions testing was part of the “honest and truthful” conversation, he/she might have made a different decision.
+If the leader ultimately decided to cheat on the emissions testing as part of the “honest and truthful” conversation, he/she might have made a different decision.

 In a world of social media and the 24-hour news cycle, a breach of your values threatens the entire company.
 Consumers choose to do business with companies they feel they can trust and respect, not companies that are caught cheating or lying.
 It is so vital the leadership and board of directors must agree that a short-term loss is a better consequence than getting caught lying or cheating…